Miami Marine Stadium

 Miami Marine Stadium was part of a significant shift in American architectural style from staid civic buildings to exuberant structures reflecting changing tastes.
 It demonstrated a civic desire to project the city as a forward-looking place.
 Commodore Ralph Middleton Munroe Miami Marine Stadium was the first purpose-built venue for powerboat racing in the United States.
 Designed by Cuban-American architect Hilario Candela, this 1960s concrete Modernist icon is a sentimental favorite for many in the Miami community.
 The 6,566-seat stadium, completed in 1964, was built on land donated by a local family specifically for water sports.
 The stadium, notable for its floating stage and stunning profile, hosted many world-class powerboat events and nationally televised concerts.
 The last major race in the stadium was in 1987 and concerts continued through the late 1980s as well.

-The symbol of modernity of a growing city
+A symbol of modernity for a growing city

 The same year the Miami Marine Stadium was included on the Watch, the National Trust for Historic Preservation included the stadium on its list of America’s 11 Most Endangered Historic Places; the decision for both organizations to simultaneously include the Miami Marine Stadium on their respective lists displayed a combined effort to recognize the threats of the site.